joepollastrini/Loan-Prediction/README.md

  * Entire KNN Imputation folder (to see KNN model build process)
  * Entire Models Folder (stores models created from above files)
  * KNN Impute and Clean
+4. Download the Automation folder for the full project (takes user input and creates report)

 ## Contributing Members